maduhu/Documentation/DFSP/PendingTransactions/README.md

 	-- to be filled in

-- invoiceId - Id of the invoice that has been generated and stored in the merchant's DFSP.
+- invoiceId - Id of the invoice that has been generated and stored in the merchant's DFSP
 - submissionUrl - URL to client DFSP.
 Since this message is send from DFSP-Transfer service to SPSP Client Proxy Service, the receiver service has to know which targer SPSP server to contact.
 This information should be stored in the central directory and can be mapped from a user number.
 - memo - field that is going to be displayed on the USSD menu under the 'pending transaction section